 Application and Review Procedures for Diversity and Re-entry Research Supplements

 These research supplements may be requested by Principal Investigators (PIs) of active NIMH grants who plan to serve as mentors for the candidates nominated for support.
 Applications will be accepted in all research areas supported by the eligible NIMH grants.
-Candidates eligible for support under the Diversity Supplement Program include individuals at the high school, undergraduate, graduate, post-graduate, and investigator career stages that come from groups that have been shown to be underrepresented in science (for more information, see NOT-OD-20-031).
-Such candidates include individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds (limited to individuals at the high school or undergraduate level), as well as some candidates seeking to re-enter research.
+Candidates eligible for support under the Diversity Supplement Program include individuals at the high school, undergraduate, graduate, post-graduate, and investigator career stages that come from groups that have been shown to be underrepresented in science (for more information, see NOT-OD-20-031 ).
+Such candidates include individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds, as well as some candidates seeking to re-enter research.
 Candidates for the Re-entry Supplement Program must have a doctoral degree (e.g., M.D., D.D.S., Ph.D., O.D., D.V.M., etc.), and must have been in a postdoctoral or faculty position at the time they left active research.
 The Diversity Supplement opportunity is also available to Project Director (PDs)/PI(s) of research grants who become disabled and need additional support to accommodate their disability in order to continue to work on the research project.

 The activities proposed in a Diversity or Re-entry Supplement application must both advance the objectives of the parent grant and support the research training and career development of the candidate.
 Award decisions are based on the merit of the research training potential of the application, the application's relevance to the candidate's career objectives, and the relationship of both of these elements to the research priorities of the NIMH as exemplified in the NIMH Strategic Plan for Research.